uwacyber/cits2006/cits2006-labs/lab-5-ids.md

 ## 5.4.
 Exploring the dataset
 We will now explore what is actually in our given datasets, so that we can design and implement our IDS.
 We will use the dataset ‘Pre_train_D_0.csv’ for this section, which is a benign dataset.

+{% hint style="info" %}
+We will be using the datasets.ipynb from the zip file.
+{% endhint %}

 ### 5.4.1.
 Load the dataset
 We'll first run the code below to load the dataset.